fc-ideas/The-Future-is-an-Ephemeral-Surface/paying_for_ideas.md

-# An ideas' economy
+# An Ideas' Economy

 **Fabrizio Costa**  | October 2025

----

-### In the near future, your phone won’t have apps.
-It won’t even have an operating system in the way we understand it today.
-It will be a **blank, intelligent surface**—a living medium for software that materialises, adapts, and dissolves in response to your intent.
+In the near future, your phone will not have apps.
+It may not even have an operating system in the way we use that word today.
+It will be a blank, intelligent surface: glass, light, and sound, waiting to be shaped by intent.

-You won’t download, install, or update anything.
-You’ll simply say what you need, and an AI runtime will generate the entire environment—interface, logic, and workflow—in seconds.
-When you’re done, it will vanish.
+You will not download or update anything.
+You will ask for what you need, and an AI runtime will assemble the interface, logic, and workflow in seconds.
+When the task is done, the software dissolves.
+Not deleted.
+Not closed.
+Simply gone.

-Welcome to the era of **ephemeral software**.

----
+That is what ephemeral software really means: not a new kind of app, but the disappearance of the app as a stable object.

 ## The Surface and the Runtime

-Imagine holding a phone that’s just glass, sound, and light.
-Beneath it, an AI-powered runtime continuously listens, reasons, and builds.
-It doesn’t load prewritten apps; it *writes code in real time*, optimised for your context.
+Imagine a phone that is only a canvas.
+Beneath it sits a runtime that listens, reasons, and builds in real time.
+It does not launch prewritten programs; it composes tools on demand, tuned to your context.

-> “Book me a weekend trip to Paris and sync it with my partner’s schedule.”

-The surface blooms into a travel dashboard: flights, weather, suggestions, itinerary planning—all ephemeral.
-It fades once the job is done.

-The same surface can become a medical assistant, a 3D sculpting studio, or a collaborative AR canvas.
-The OS itself is dynamic—a **semantic fabric** that assembles whatever capability you require and then disassembles it back into nothing.
+Ask it to book a weekend trip and it renders a small, precise dashboard: flights, dates, weather, and a draft plan aligned to your preferences.
+When you commit, it fades.
+The same surface can become a medical assistant, a 3D sculpting studio, or a collaborative workspace.
+The interface is not installed.
+It is summoned.

----

-## Your Data Is the Only Constant
+## Identity as the Constant

-If software dissolves, what persists?
+If software is ephemeral, what persists?

-**You do.**
+You do.

-Your identity, preferences, and history live in the cloud, **cryptographically signed** and encrypted under your personal keypair.
-Any surface you touch can authenticate you and reconstruct your environment within seconds.

-A hotel mirror, an office wall, even a pair of glasses can summon *your* workspace—secure, personalised, transient.
-When you leave, nothing remains.
-No residue of data, no cached logins, no risk.
+Your identity, preferences, and history live in a secure, cryptographically signed profile.
+Any surface can authenticate you and reconstruct your environment.
+A hotel mirror, an office wall, or a pair of glasses becomes your workspace for a moment, and then leaves no residue behind.

-It’s the ultimate privacy model: **continuity without persistence.**

----
+This is continuity without persistence: privacy by default, and a world where capability follows you without the data footprint you left behind.

 ## Paying for Ideas, Not Apps

-In this new economy, there are no app developers in the traditional sense.
-There are **idea authors**.
+In this economy, the unit of value is not a product.
+It is an idea.

-When the AI runtime generates code, it knows exactly which ideas it’s drawing from: an algorithm from a 2019 paper, a UI pattern from an open-source project, a dataset from a research consortium.
-Each of these contributions has a **digital fingerprint** stored on a public *Idea Ledger*.
+When the runtime assembles a tool, it can trace which ideas it relied on: an algorithm from a paper, a UI pattern from open source, a dataset from a consortium.
+Each contribution carries a digital fingerprint recorded on an idea ledger.
+Your subscription is split across the ingredients that powered your moment.

-As you use ephemeral apps, your monthly subscription is automatically divided among the sources that made them possible.
-Smart contracts on a blockchain handle the payments in real time.

-Every idea gets credit.
-Every contribution gets a fraction of the value it creates.

----
+Smart contracts handle distribution.
+Attribution is not a gesture; it is a line item.

 ## The Half-Life of Innovation

-To keep innovation alive, the system includes a decay mechanism.
+To keep the commons alive, credit must decay.

-Royalties fade over time—strong at first, then tapering to zero as the idea becomes part of the commons.
+Royalties are strongest at first, then taper to zero as an idea becomes part of shared infrastructure.
+Knowledge is rewarded early, then released.
+Old patents do not fossilise progress; they fade into public utility.

-- **Years 0–2:** full payout
-- **Years 3–5:** half payout
-- **Years 6–10:** minimal payout
-- **After 10:** open access, no royalties

-This creates a self-refreshing intellectual ecosystem where knowledge *wants* to become free, and new contributions are continuously rewarded.
+This creates a self-refreshing ecosystem: new ideas are paid, old ideas become public.

-Old patents don’t fossilise progress—they fade gracefully into the public domain.

----

 ## The Economic Flip

-This changes everything about software economics.
-You’re not paying for products; you’re paying for **capability**.
+The economics change from ownership to capability.

-- Creators are rewarded for conceptual breakthroughs, not distribution monopolies.
-- Users gain infinite flexibility and portability.
-- Innovation accelerates as every new idea can instantly become part of the generative pool.
+Creators are rewarded for breakthroughs, not for distribution monopolies.
+Users gain portability and choice.
+Innovation accelerates because every new idea can be composed instantly into tools without negotiating platform gatekeepers.

-Think of it as **Spotify for ideas**—but instead of streaming music, you stream functionality, with every play tracked, attributed, and compensated.
+Think of it as Spotify for functionality, but with transparent attribution and a built-in public domain.

----

 ## A World Without Devices

-Eventually, even the phone disappears.

-Every surface—your desk, car, wall, or wearable lens—can become your interface.
-Your AI runtime follows you, bound to your cryptographic identity.
-You carry not a device, but a *right to compute*, a subscription to an evolving intelligence.
+Over time, even the phone disappears.
+Every surface becomes a possible interface.
+Your runtime follows your identity, not your hardware.
+You carry a right to compute, not a device.

-The OS, the app, the product—all melt away into a cloud of generative context.
+The OS, the app, the product — all melt into a generative fabric that assembles what you need and then steps aside.

----

-### The Future Is an Ephemeral Surface
+## The Future Is an Ephemeral Surface

 In this world, code becomes fluid, ownership becomes fractional, and identity becomes sovereign.
-Software doesn’t exist until you need it—and when you’re done, it respectfully ceases to exist.
+Software exists only when you need it, and then respectfully dissolves.

-What remains is you:
-your data, your preferences, and a ledger of ideas,
-quietly keeping score of who imagined what—
-so that every spark of intelligence, human or artificial,
-finds its fair share in the collective future.
+What remains is a ledger of ideas, quietly keeping score of who imagined what, so that each spark of intelligence — human or artificial — finds its fair share.

 ---
 [[back]](README.md)